radiantearth/stac-spec/item-spec/item-spec.md

 | collection | string                                                                     | The `id` of the STAC Collection this Item references to (see [`collection` relation type](#relation-types)).
 This field is *required* if such a relation type is present.
 This field provides an easy way for a user to search for any Items that belong in a specified Collection. |

 **stac_version**: In general, STAC versions can be mixed, but please keep the [recommended best practices](../best-practices.md#mixing-stac-versions) in mind.

+**id**: It is important that an ID is unique within a collection, as the item ID plus the collection (ID plus the [Provider](../collection-spec/collection-spec.md#provider-object)) gives us a globally unique ID.
+As most geospatial assets are already uniquely defined by some identification scheme from the data provider it is recommended to simply use that ID.
+Data providers are advised to include sufficient information to make their
+IDs globally unique, including things like unique satellite IDs.
+See the [id section of best practices](../best-practices.md#field-and-id-formatting) for additional recommendations.

 **stac_extensions**: A list of extensions the Item implements.
 The list contains URLs to the JSON Schema files it can be validated against.
 For official [content extensions](../extensions/README.md#list-of-content-extensions), a "shortcut" can be used.
 This means you can specify the folder name of the extension, for example `pointcloud` for the Point Cloud extension.
 This does *not* apply for API extensions.
 If the versions of the extension and the item diverge, you can specify the URL of the JSON schema file.
 This list must only contain extensions that extend the Item itself, see the the 'Scope' column in the list of extensions.
 If an extension such as the `eo` extension has influence on multiple parts of the whole catalog structure, it must be listed in all affected parts (e.g. Collection and Item for the `eo` extension).